osisoft/OCS-Docs/Content_Portal/add-organize-data/store-data/streams-best-practices.md

 - Ensure that the default stream permissions are configured before you begin creating streams.
 While you can later do a bulk update of stream permissions, it is easier to configure the default permissions before the streams are created.
 Permissions that vary from the default are configured on the individual streams.

 - OSIsoft recommends you use a meaningful pattern when naming your streams.
 For example, a naming pattern might be "QuickStart.{Region}.{Site}.{Equipment}".
 This makes it possible for OCS tools, such as metadata rules, to use this naming schema to find relevant data.
 Metadata like this can also be stored as key-value pairs on the stream, but a well-defined naming pattern allows metadata to be generated automatically.
+However, if you create streams manually, OSIsoft recommends that you add the metadata directly rather than using rules.

   <!-- I removed the following  and added a note in step 5 below telling them to leave it blank. --> <!-- 3.
 Use the stream name to provide a more readable name for the string than the stream ID itself. -->